 - Placebo and nocebo effects: A placebo or nocebo affects study participants' preconceptions/beliefs about the outcome.

 - Prolong the time of observation to monitor long-term effects.

-- Definition: a study design in which only individuals who meet certain criteria are included in the study sample (e.g., only male individuals with a particular disease are included in a study to avoid the influence of gender on the exposure and outcome)
+- Definition: a study design in which only individuals who meet certain criteria are included in the study sample (e.g., only male individuals with a particular disease are included in a study to avoid the influence of biological sex on the exposure and outcome)

 - Limits generalizability